These fun and exciting August preschool themes are the perfect way to get hands-on with your littles.

 August is a great month to do some camping, pretend, or in real life!
 The first day of August is National Campfire Day so get those marshmallows ready!
 You can even make your own pretend campfire using orange and red tissue paper with a few paper towel tubes… time to get cozy and read some camping books as you sit by the pretend fire.
 Build a tent with some blankets inside or spend the whole day outside.
 Don’t forget to make s’ mores…National S’ mores Day is on August 10th!
 Check out these great camping books as you read in your tent, Llama Llama Loves Camping or Pete the Cat Goes Camping.

 Or get lots more ideas with these camping lesson plans from Preschool Teacher 101.

 Practicing with colors is a great way to begin a new year!
-Help children identify their colors, learn about primary and secondary, and create this color sensory bottle to find out what happens when colors mix!
-Enjoy the book, Mix It Up, and get your little ones excited about the magic of mixing colors.
+Identify colors, learn about primary and secondary, and use this color sensory bottle to find out what happens when they mix.
+Use color songs to make learning fun!
 Get your preschoolers stoked about science when you set up a color-changing volcano, too!

 See our color lesson plans in our store for even more ideas!

 As teachers and parents, some of the most important skills we teach are how to best manage our own emotional needs and recognize how others feel.
 This preschool theme is great for developing that social/emotional awareness and can be a great start to the beginning of the school year.
 Set up these calming glitter jars and other sensory tools to help young students learn to find comfort and express their needs.
 The Color Monster gets big feelings and confusing thoughts too, and it might just be the perfect book to read for this theme!

 There are lots of ideas in this emotions themed lesson plan unit from Preschool Teacher 101.